EzekielEnns/example_wasm_no_bindgen/README.md

 # example of using raw wasm32-unknown-unknown inside browser
-this is a simple text based 'game' you just move a `@` on a map using `hjkl` (vim motions) this code is broken up into two dir's
+this is a simple text based 'game' you just move a `@` on a map using `hjkl` (vim motions)

+## how it works
+a javascript(source is ts) file loads in a wasm binary into memeory, it then sets up event listerns for pushing input into the exposed functions from the binary's interface, then in a renderloop it progresses the simulation inside the wasm binary and reads the current output of the simulation using a pointer to a location in the binary's memeory, that output is then built into a ascii string and rendered to a pre tag

+this code is broken up into two dir's

 ### ./simulation
 is a rust project with two neat expections: the default build output it set to `wasm32-unknown-unknown` and two custom commands are set for cargo